TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab11.md

 ### Precise Stack Limit Directives

 A stack limit directive tells the Java Virtual Machine the maximum number of elements at the operand stack.
-To give a precise limit, you need to write a strategy `stack-limit` that maps MiniJava expressions and statements to a stack limit ( **IMPORTANT**: Do not do this analysis on the Java bytecode level).
+To give a precise limit, you need to write a strategy `stack-limit` that maps MiniJava expressions and statements to a stack limit

+Do not do this analysis on the Java bytecode level.
+{: .notice .notice-error}

 For expressions, you need to consider the number of elements already on the stack before the expression is evaluated.
 You can either pass this number as a term parameter or adapt intermediate results accordingly.
 For statements, you do not need this information since statements should not leave any elements on the stack.